Tanushri21/SQL_Training_Cost_ROI_/README.md

 **Key Breakdown:**
 • By running this qiery, the result showed us IT Troubleshooting has the highest average gap(4), indicating the most critical weakness across the entire workforce.
-• This provides the data-driven mandate to prioritize the  pudget for IT Troubleshooting Training Immediately.
+• This provides the data-driven mandate to prioritize the  pudget for IT Troubleshooting Training Immediately🚨.

-Qno2.
-Measure the ROI of training programs by comparing post-training performance course costs?
+**Qno2.
+Measure the ROI of training programs by comparing post-training performance course costs?**

 To prove training  works, i focused on the output. i joined the employee records with the training() table data to find the collective performance versus the cost of the session.